Azzamjoy44/DSA-Big-HW1/README.md

 6. Prints order and chef break information, maximum order duration, and overall completion status

 ## Structure:
+The code is organized into two main structures:
 - **Order**: Represents an individual order with arrival time and duration.
 - **res**: Represents a restaurant with a queue of orders, number of orders, and the maximum allowed order duration.